clemsau/kafe/README.md

 - Some standards warnings could be raised for certain topics for irrational behaviors (maybe let's do this in another tab).
 For example:
   - A topic with a single partition (which is a dangerous configuration)
   - Consumer group that is lagging only on a subset of partitions

+## Details

+The statuses are:

+- "Ready" - This indicates a healthy topic where:
+  - All partitions have an active leader
+  - All partitions have their expected in-sync replicas (ISR)
+- "Warning" - This status appears when:
+  - The topic has a leader for its partitions
+  - But there are issues with the in-sync replicas (ISR) - either they're missing or there's an error accessing them
+- "Error" - This is the most severe status, occurring when:
+  - There's no leader for one or more partitions
+  - Or there's an error trying to get the leader information